Akashrajasekar/Agile-Loop-Hackathon/README.md

 # 📆 Welcome to our app _EventifAI_ 📆
 by team Molten_Core 🌋

-### _Your Eventful future made easy_
+_**Your Eventful future made easy**_
+---

-#### About our app:
+# About our app:

-This app is your one-stop app for seamlessly planning out all your events.
-Schedule 🌍 on-site and 💻 online events on 📆 Google Calendar, and send out personalized invitation 📧 Emails to your invitees, all with a simple prompt to our AI 🦙
+This is your one-stop app for seamlessly planning out all your events.
+Schedule 🌍 on-site and 💻 online events on 📆 Google Calendar, and send out personalized Invite 📧 Emails to your invitees, all with a simple prompt to our AI 🦙

 ---

 - Our main app is _**run_app.py**_